danieleborgo/SchoolTestGenerator/README.md

 allowed modifiers are:  **_more_time_**,  **_optional_questions_**,
 **_allow_notes_**.
 They can be expressed through an array, independently by their quantity, of through a direct specification if just one is required.
+This is an example of a student:

+    {
+        "name": "Hello",
+        "surname": "World",
+        "mod": "more_time"
+    }

+### 5.2 **_anonymous_users.json_**

+This file works similarly to the previous one, the only difference is that the names and the surnames are not specified.
+This is an example of an anonymous student without modifiers:

+    {
+        # No data is needed
+    }

 ## 6. How to create **_text.json_**

-This file contains all the data regarding the school test, consequently it has a lot of parameters, these are the single value ones (if not specified, they're strings):
+This file contains all the configurations referring to the school test, consequently it has a lot of parameters, these are the single value ones (if not specified, they're strings):

 - **_subject_**: this contains the school subject name;
 - **_subtitle_**: this contains the test argument;